Fourth Doctor: Overview

-The Fourth Doctor appeared in 172 episodes (179, counting the regeneration at the end of Planet of the Spiders and the aborted Shada) over a seven-year period, from 1974 to 1981.
+The Fourth Doctor appeared in 172 episodes (179, counting the regeneration in Part 6 of Planet of the Spiders and his untelevised appearances in the six-part aborted serial Shada) over a seven-year period, from 1974 to 1981.
 This makes him the longest-running on-screen Doctor of the series.

-He also appeared in the specials The Five Doctors (via footage from the incomplete Shada) and made his final appearance as the Doctor in the charity special Dimensions in Time (aside from a series of television advertisements in New Zealand in 1997).
+He also appeared in the specials "The Five Doctors" (via footage from the incomplete Shada), and made his final appearance as the Doctor in the charity special Dimensions in Time (aside from a series of television advertisements in New Zealand in 1997).

 This incarnation is generally regarded as one of the most recognisable of the Doctors and one of the most popular, especially in the United States.
 In polls conducted by Doctor Who Magazine, Tom Baker has lost the "Best Doctor" category only three times: once to Sylvester McCoy (the Seventh Doctor) in 1990, and twice to David Tennant (the Tenth Doctor) in 2006 and 2009.
 The Fourth Doctor's eccentric style of dress and speech – particularly his trademark look of wearing a long scarf and having a fondness for Jelly Babies – made him an immediately recognisable figure and he quickly captivated the viewing public's imagination.
 The producer of Baker's early seasons, Philip Hinchcliffe, stated that the Fourth Doctor's bohemian appearance and anti-establishment style appealed to older, college-age students.
 The Fourth Doctor's time enjoyed a significant boost in viewing figures, averaging between 8 and 10 million viewers in just his first year (20–25 percent of the entire viewing audience of Britain).
 By 1979, the figures averaged between 9 and 11 million, going as high as 16.1 million for the final episode of City of Death (though this was during the ITV technicians strike of 1979 which meant the BBC was the sole broadcaster on the air for several weeks).

+After succeeding Jon Pertwee's Third Doctor, Baker's portrayal of the Fourth was not initially received enthusiastically by all of the critics.
+One writer in the Daily Mail complained in early 1975 that, "Mr. Baker makes Doctor Who look like Harpo Marx let loose from Horse Feathers."
+Baker himself responded by saying, "We are not playing Doctor Who for laughs.
+I am trying to stress his strangeness, that he is not of this world, not human, therefore his reactions will be different from ours.
+I take it all very seriously.
+He has to be genuinely lovable, not pleased by violence, and he must be honest.
+Humorous, but never comical."

 There are also novels and audio plays featuring the Fourth Doctor.
 Two early audio plays featuring Tom Baker voicing the Fourth Doctor date from Baker's television tenure as he had mainly declined to appear in any further audio plays since leaving the series.
 In 2009, however, it was announced that a new five-part series would be produced by BBC Audio (see below).